yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_type.md

 ## Synopsis

-The `CREATE TYPE` command creates a new type in a database.
+The `CREATE TYPE` command creates a new user-defined type in a database.
+There are five kinds of
+types: composite, enumerated, range, base, and shell.
+They each have their own `CREATE TYPE` syntax.

 ## Syntax